arrunzo/apprendeneolatino/docs/lessons/10-prepositions/per-por.md

 However, there are several uses in these languages that are different:
 1. In exchange for something
-2. Representation (“In place of” or “On behalf of”)
+2. Representation ("In place of" or "On behalf of")

 In these cases, "per ad" is **not** possible.

 In regards to the use of "representation", this results in a notable difference between Iberian languages and other languages.
 Some verbs take on a different meaning depending on whether "por" or "para" is used.

-For example, in Iberian languages, "trabajar por" (to work in support of something or substituting another person) and "trabajar para" (like working directly for an employer).
+For example, in Spanish, "trabajar por" (to work in support of something or substituting another person) and "trabajar para" (like working directly for an employer).

 Another example is "luchar", where "luchar por" (the frequent form) refers to fighting that emphasizes the objective, or the abstract desire.
 "Luchar para" (much less common) refers to fighting for a specific objective that was achieved.

 Other Romance languages use the same preposition for both the use of "representation" and "for a recipient".
 In languages like Italian, French and Romanian, in contrast to Iberian languages, the distinction is contextual rather than explicitly with a different preposition.

 That being said, some may prefer to emulate the Iberian distinction in the form of "trepallîare per" and "trepallîare per ad/por".
-It is up to the individual user, but note that this is not a general characteristic.
+It is up to the individual user, but note that this is a particularity not found in other Romance languages.

 ### Per que vs Por que